Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Introduction

-In this paper, we use an unsupervised bias detection tool to audit the risk profiling algorithm of DUO on bias.
-For this audit, the country of birth and country of origin were provided by Statistics Netherlands~\citep{CBS}.
-These data enable us to verify whether the clusters identified by the unsupervised bias detection tool, which represent potentially unfairly treated groups, correspond to disadvantaged demographic groups.
-This allows for a comparison between an unsupervised learning approach and an approach using demographic data.
-As a bias metric, we use whether or not a student is categorized as ``high risk'' by DUO's risk profiling algorithm.
+In our context, the bias metric\footnote{Throughout our paper, we use the term bias metric to refer to what is commonly called a fairness metric in the algorithmic fairness literature.
+The bias metric we define reflects the fairness metric of demographic parity~\citep{dwork12}.} requires equal probabilities of ``high risk'' classification for students with a Dutch or European migration background and those with a non-European migration background.
+We justify the use of this metric since it assesses the adverse effect of the risk profiling algorithm on different demographic groups: a crucial aspect for investigating indirect discrimination under European non-discrimination law.
 We find that the cluster with the highest bias returned by the unsupervised bias detection tool is characterized by students who are more often enrolled in vocational education, live close to their parental address, and are relatively more often 15-18 or 25-50 years old.
 This aligns with demographic groups found to be negatively affected by the risk profiling algorithm, based on aggregated statistics regarding students' non-European migration background.